trannhukhoinguyen/online-talkative/src/data/conversations/neon_sync.md

 character: "frostbyte"
 ---

 **Neon Sync** is Frostbyte’s highly anticipated second conversation, a futuristic blend of electro-funk with vibrant, high-energy beats.
-Packed with bold rhythms and innovative soundscapes, this conversation cements Frostbyte as a leading force in the field.
+Packed with bold rhythms and innovative soundscapes, this conversation cements Frostbyte as a leading force in the fields.